CSTM Covered Call Strategy

 What is a covered call on CSTM?

 A covered call on CSTM is the covered call strategy applied to CSTM (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With CSTM stock trading near $32.01, the strikes shown on this page are snapped to the nearest listed CSTM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CSTM stock at $29.63 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CSTM chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CSTM covered call max profit and max loss calculated?